eighty20results/e20r-directory-for-pmpro/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= 1.6 =

+* ENHANCEMENT: Add check for the other (standard) Member Directory add-on presence
+* ENHANCEMENT: Added partial French translation
+* BUG FIX: Avoid namespace collisions with standard directory

+= 1.5.1 =

+* BUG FIX: Only attempt to load extra search fields if they've been defined
+* BUG FIX: Typo in $orderby variable (should be $order_by)
+* BUG FIX: Sanitize search info when looking at it
+* ENHANCEMENT: Add reset link for search form (only if search is active)
+* ENHANCEMENT: Remove debug info

 = 1.5 =

 * BUG FIX: Make sure Search button doesn't overlay the Search field